Which City is Best to Live in Portugal? Pros and Cons of Each City

 Faro gives you a great taste of mainland Portuguese life, but Madeira Island, especially Funchal, comes out ahead.
 Madeira’s mild weather throughout the year, strong digital nomad community, and perfect mix of city life and natural beauty make it the best choice if you want to live in Portugal.

 Regular expat meetups, language exchange groups, and international clubs are a great way to get involved in the community.
 The seasonal tourism shifts can shake up social activities though.
-This makes quite a difference from Madeira Island’s stable international community and steady stream of social events all year round.
+This makes quite a difference from Madeira Island’s stable international community and a steady stream of social events all year round.

 Braga: The Historic Northern Gem